Atlantic Health System cares about our patients’ safety. Hand hygiene and fall prevention play a major role in the healing process.

 The single most important thing you can do to help prevent infections is to wash your hands and make sure that everyone who touches you — including doctors and staff — wash their hands too.

 Hospital patients may fall because they are weak or unsteady, their medication makes them dizzy, or because they’ve been sitting or lying down for too long.
-Please follow these guidelines during your hospital stay:
+Atlantic Health System takes important steps to reduce the risk of patient falls.
+Additional safety suggestions can help prevent injuries.

 Be a more informed health care consumer